OHDSI/Vocabulary-v5.0/SOPT/readme.md

 Update of SOPT

+(Remark: this vocabulary previously was erroneously named "PHDSC".
+It was renamed to SOPT: Source of Payment Typology.)

 Prerequisites:
 - Schema DevV5 with copies of tables concept, concept_relationship and concept_synonym from ProdV5, fully indexed.
 - Working directory SOPT.